Huadong Medicine

 HD Medicine, or Huadong Medicine Co., Ltd., is a Hangzhou-based pharmaceutical company registered on the Shenzhen Stock Exchange since January 27, 2000.
 It has a listed share capital of 380,000,000 renminbi and a market capitalization of 126,323,040 renminbi as of July 2005.
 It is the largest pharmaceutical company in Zhejiang and the leading immunosuppressant manufacturer in China.

+In June 2025, the company received approval to commence clinical trials for Roflumilast Foam, targeting dermatological conditions.